markpendlebury/HyprDots/README.md

 A fully repeatable desktop environment built on Arch using Hyprland

 Welcome!
-My goal with this repository was to provide myself with a personal development desktop environment that is repeatable and managed by source control.
+My goal with this repository was to provide myself with a development desktop environment that is repeatable and managed by source control.
 This allows me to make changes, test them, throw them away and move them to a new machine / fresh install with minimal post-setup.

 # Screenshots